kmiller720/yajb/chapters/Chapter_1.md

 * When we *program*, all we are doing is trying to find a way to explain a set of instructions to our worker.
 * Our worker is very, *very* stupid and only understands a few things.
 It is our job to find a way to explain our instructions using only those few things.
 * Variables are our way of telling our worker *There is a box named x with the value of y*.
-We build our own `abstraction` using boxes on top of the keywords and expressions that our worker understands in order to explain our instructions in a way that we the developer can understand.
+We build our own `abstraction` using boxes on top of the keywords and expressions that our worker understands in order to explain our instructions in a way that we, the developer, can understand.

 ##Homework: